Seek Emergency Medical Care Immediately for the Following:

 What to Look for: Symptoms such as vomiting, confusion, difficulty breathing, or chemical burns around the mouth.

-How to Respond: Call Poison Control (1-800-222-1222) for guidance and head to your local TotalCare ER immediately.
-If possible, bring the container or label of the ingested substance.
 When you arrive at the ER, your child will undergo a thorough evaluation.
 Medical professionals will assess their condition, focusing on critical indicators like breathing, consciousness, and vital signs.
 Depending on the urgency of the presenting symptoms and potential causes, proper treatment or recommendations will follow the evaluation.

 Your role as a parent is critical in the ER.
 You will be asked to provide essential medical information, such as your child’s medical history and symptoms.
 Additionally, you are a vital source of comfort for your little one.
 Staying calm and close will help them feel more secure during what is potentially a scary and stressful time.